Best Mountain Bike Backpacks of 2024

 osprey raptor in orange

-Capacity: 14 Liters (10 L also available)
+Capacity: 14 L (10 L also available)

-Weight: Men’s: 1 lb 12 oz, Women’s: 1 lb 10 oz
+Weight: Men’s: 1 lb 12 oz, Women’s: 2 lbs

-Pros: Great organization, Good color options, Osprey has a lifetime warranty program
+Pros: Great organization, good color options, Osprey has a lifetime warranty program

-Cons: No space for a back protector, More expensive than M.U.L.E.
+Cons: No space for a back protector, more expensive than M.U.L.E.
 Pro, Noticed plastic taste when drinking water from the hydration bladder

 The Osprey Raptor for men and the Raven for women are great, full-featured mountain bike backpacks that win our award for best for long days.
 With a plethora of well-designed storage pockets and compartments, the packs are easy to navigate and are well-ventilated for all-day adventures and long days on the trail.